Many-body and QED effects in electron-atom inelastic scattering in EELS: The Feynman diagram

 From the definition (\ref{Sdef}) the transition matrix is

-where the matrix $\beta = i \gamma^0$ should not be confused with the target's final state quantum numbers.
+where the matrix $\beta = i \gamma^0$ should not be confused with the target's final-state quantum numbers.
 The trace is taken over the spinor indices.
-The T-matrix in terms of the electromagnetic 4-current then becomes
+The $T$ matrix in terms of the electromagnetic 4-current then becomes